 Both times I was struck by the pretty scenery in this quiet little town nestled in the mountains of the coffee region aka the Eje Cafetero of Colombia.
 The surrounding hills are very pretty, and the town itself has a neat little mountain Colombian cowboy/campesino style.

 The nearby Valle de Cocora is also beautiful, and I did the most unique coffee tour I’ve done anywhere in Colombia in Salento (more on both of those below).
+There are some other neat small towns nearby as well, including the hidden gem of Filandia.

 Pretty firmly on the backpacker and Colombian traveler map, Salento is still a nice quiet escape from the cities and a great spot to enjoy some nature.
 I’d personally consider it to be the premier destination of the coffee region.